Skip to Content

 • Organizational skills are vital, as the executor must handle paperwork, meet deadlines, and possibly work with legal and financial professionals.

 Lastly, it is essential to discuss the role with your chosen executor to ensure they are willing and able to accept the responsibility.
+It may also be prudent to name an alternate executor in case your first choice cannot serve when the time comes.
+In need of an estate executor?
+Consulting with an estate planning lawyer at J. S. Burton, P.L.C. can provide additional guidance tailored to your situation.

-Understanding Probate and Estate Administration
+Understanding Probate & Estate Administration

 Estate Planning for Pets

 If you are one of the 85 million families in the United States who have a pet, then consideration must be given to develop an estate plan for your pet.
 There are a variety of documents that can be used to help ensure your pet is provided for in the event of your incapacity or death.
 These include a pet trust, will, durable power of attorney for pet care, care contracts, and care instructions.
+Including comprehensive care instructions can aid in maintaining the pet's routine and well-being, reflecting your love and responsibility towards them even when you're not around.

-What is a Gun Trusts?
+What Is a Gun Trust?

 Opinions That Matter Most